santthosh/todoist/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Contributing

+Contributions are welcome!
+Here's how you can contribute to this project:

+### Code of Conduct

+Please be respectful and inclusive when contributing to this project.
+Harassment or abusive behavior will not be tolerated.

+### How to Contribute

+1. **Fork the repository** - Create your own copy of the project to work on.
+2. **Create a branch** - Make your changes in a new branch (`git checkout -b feature/amazing-feature`).
+3. **Make your changes** - Implement your feature or bug fix.
+4. **Run tests** - Ensure all tests pass with `npm test`.
+5. **Commit your changes** - Use clear commit messages that explain what you've done.
+6. **Push to your branch** - Upload your changes to your forked repository.
+7. **Create a Pull Request** - Submit a PR to the main repository for review.

+### Pull Request Guidelines

+- Ensure your code passes all tests
+- Update documentation as needed
+- Include screenshots or examples if relevant
+- Keep PRs focused on a single feature or fix

+### Development Setup

+Follow the "Getting Started" and "Local Development with Docker Compose" sections above to set up your development environment.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.